gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 *   `v.z` is the same as `v.p` and `v.b` and `v[2]`.
 *   `v.w` is the same as `v.q` and `v.a` and `v[3]`.

-It it able to *swizzle* vec components which means you can swap or repeat components.
+It is able to *swizzle* vec components which means you can swap or repeat components.

     v.yyyy